XY2323819551/QCER_for_OpenQA/README.md

 ### Example

 We provide an example based on the NQ dataset that shows how to use these commands.
-We have written these commands in `command.md`.(We  will upload this file later.)
+We have written these commands in `command.md`.